robertguss/howtocode-understanding-the-jamstack/ebook/content/Project-Hugo-Blog.md

 # Project - Blog with Hugo, Netlify CMS & Zapier

+> This project was inspired by several blog posts written by [Flavio Copes](https://flaviocopes.com).
+He writes
+> incredible content and I highly recommend you checkout his blog frequently.

 In this project we are going to build a blog using the [Hugo](https://gohugo.io) Static Site Generator, which we will then deploy to Netlify as our hosting provider.
 Once our blog is complete and live on Netlify, we will then integrate [Zapier](https://zapier.com/) to trigger automatic deploys/builds of our site.
 This will allow us to write blog posts